annegaelle-sng/nypd-arrests-analysis/README.md

 ## Description

 This project was developed in the framework of my Msc in Data Science and Organisational Behavior.
-It aims to demonstrate our ability to explore and visualize data.
+It aims to demonstrate our ability to explore and visualize data using R.
 For this assignment I used data provided by the city of New York, about arrests that take place in the city.

 ## Build with: